 “Thanks to a groundswell of support from several sponsors and a record number of more than 250 Foundation friends in attendance, this year’s Benefit was a resounding success unlike any other,” said Dave McGowan, Foundation president & CEO.
 “From the French market-themed reception complete with live performers and amazing photographs and artwork on display, to the delicious food, French Riviera-style charitable gaming, and musical performances by The Chicago Consort and The Nite Hawks, our guests enjoyed a night to remember.”

 “We have been overcome by the fantastic amount of support received for the Benefit,” added Nathaniel Wasson, Foundation trustee and event co-chair.
-“Thanks to an outpouring of generosity, we have already generated nearly $360,000 in charitable capital to date for the Foundation, with donations continuing to come in.
-This includes more than $275,000 for Foundation operations and programs as well as nearly $85,000 as part of a special paddle raise held the night of the Benefit to create a permanent endowment fund for our new Arts DuPage initiative.”
+“Thanks to an outpouring of generosity, we have already generated more than $355,000 in net charitable capital for the Foundation, with donations continuing to come in.
+This includes more than $270,000 for Foundation operations and programs as well as nearly $85,000 as part of a special paddle raise held the night of the Benefit to create a permanent endowment fund for our new Arts DuPage initiative.”

 Launched in February of 2017, Arts DuPage is a community-wide arts council focused on promoting creativity and nurturing engagement and investment in the arts throughout DuPage County.
 Foundation friends Leslie and Mary Wiberg of Wheaton helped encourage gifts in support of Arts DuPage by pledging to match dollar-for-dollar up to $25,000 in contributions received that evening during the Paddle Raise.
 Visit ArtsDuPage.org to learn more.